Putting Light on a Taboo Subject - SAD

-When was the last time all the clocks in your house said exactly the same time?
-Does the oven clock and the bedroom alarm agree?
+When was the last time all the clocks in your house showed exactly the same time?
+Do the oven clock and the bedroom alarm agree?
 Is your computer agreeing with the Cable Box?
 Your car clock with the kids alarm?

 if not, bad things begin to happen....kids miss the school bus, the crock pot does not start on time and dinner is late, the sprinkler system waters in the middle of the afternoon so the water evaporates before it helps the lawn...things go wacky.